HovKlan-DH/Oscilloscope-Network-Capture/README.md

 Requirements:
 * Windows 10 or newer (64-bit)
 * .NET Framework 4.8.1

+The tool has been made as a helper-tool for my other project _Commodore Repair Toolbox_ (CRT), https://github.com/HovKlan-DH/Commodore-Repair-Toolbox

 A couple of images from the application:

 <img width="900" height="761" alt="image" src="https://github.com/user-attachments/assets/5abd058d-a49f-45a7-a905-e734a7495d33" />